Sparse Approximate Inference for Spatio-Temporal Point Process Models: Experiments

-Significant speed-ups are possible when using greedy scheduling (see right panel in Figure~\ref{FigRT}).
-Although the scheduling itself does not affect the scalability of the algorithm, it can be seen that, as expected, the greedy scheduling can reduce the computing time.
+Although the scheduling itself does not affect the scalability of the algorithm, it can be seen from Figure~\ref{FigRT}, right panel, that, as expected, the greedy scheduling can greatly reduce the computing time.
 For instance, after the initial forward-backward, the {\it full} needed only a few factor updates to achieve convergence within tolerance.